 America’s Bicycle Touring Classic • May 20 – 21, 2017 • 2500 Cyclists • Organized by Columbus Outdoor Pursuits

 There are many rides, but only one is America’s bicycle touring classic; TOSRV.
 The Tour of the Scioto River Valley began as a father-and-son outing 1962 before quickly growing into (at one time) the nation’s largest bicycle touring weekend.
 It is completely non-competitive and this year, due to rider demand, is being held on a new date – May 20 – 21st.

 Typically, about 3000 cyclists participate in the annual May weekend tour, covering 210 miles during the weekend (105 miles Saturday and 105 miles Sunday).
-This year, the tour leaves from Heimat House, slightly south of Columbus, Ohio on Saturday morning.
+This year, the tour leaves from Heimat House, located in Grove City, just south of Columbus, Ohio on Saturday morning.
 There will be plenty of weekend parking on site at Heimat Haus.

 Riders have a few options for the amount of miles they can get in.
-They can sign up for a full one day option (100 miles – Columbus to Chillicothe and back), a 2 day, half distance route from Chillicothe or the full 2 day, 210 mile ride.
-These two day options take riders to spend the night in Portsmouth on the Ohio River, and return on Sunday to Columbus or Chillicothe.
+They can sign up for a full one day option (100 miles – Grove City to Chillicothe and back), a 2 day, half distance route from Chillicothe or the full 2 day, 210 mile ride.
+These two day options take riders to spend the night in Portsmouth on the Ohio River, and return on Sunday to Grove City or Chillicothe.
 Further details and registration information is available here.

 TOSRV is organized by Columbus Outdoor Pursuits (COP), an organization with a full range of non-competitive outdoor activities.
 The tour has become known as America’s Bicycle Touring Classic.